 There’s a huge variety of recreational activities in Dublin.
 We’ve got mountains and sea within a stone’s throw of the city centre.
 There’s dozens of (mostly) free galleries & museums; year round festivals; bustling markets; delicious dishes in hundreds of restaurants.
 It’d be remiss if we didn’t mention the almost thousand pubs across the county.
 From sports bars to music bars to bars that treat sports and music as unnecessary distractions, Publin.ie is the definitive guide.

-The OECD’s Programme for International Student Assessment (PISA) takes a survey of the world’s education systems every three years.
-Over half a million 15-year-old students in 72 countries and territories take part in an internationally-agreed two-hour test that measures their attainment in science, maths, reading, collaborative problem solving and financial literacy.
+The Programme for International Student Assessment (PISA) surveys the world’s education systems every three years.
+It tests over 500,000 students across 72 countries to measure their abilities in science, maths and reading.
 Ireland consistently excels in these tests.
-The most recent results indicate that Irish students perform better than the OECD average in science, maths and reading.
+The most recent results indicate that Irish students perform better than the OECD average across all three categories.
 Interestingly, immigrant students in Ireland perform better than their counterparts in other countries too.
 This is a credit to the school system in Ireland and provides one of the best

 Dublin is a global, entrepreneurial city with a bright future, and people are flocking here to share in its success.
 Here’s seven of the top reasons why a move to Dublin might be the right move for you, too.

-Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’ by creating a tempting business climate, which has attracted huge investment from American and European multinationals – as well as some businesses from further afield.
+Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’.
+By simply creating a tempting business climate, it has managed to attract huge investment from American and European multinationals – as well as some businesses from further afield.
 These investments have benefited many parts of the country, but Dublin’s deep pool of talent, long-established infrastructure and rich culture has attracted the lion’s share.
-Here’s a quick run-down of the largest international firms that have made significant investments in Dublin.
-Finance Many international banks have significant operations in Dublin, serving Irish and European markets.
-This cohort is likely to swell as banks with operations in the City of London re
+If you’re working in Dublin to gain experience or develop your career, these multinational companies offer great benefits and favourable

 No two businesses are the same, so speaking about an ‘Irish work culture’ risks papering over the many differences between workplaces.
 Nevertheless, Ireland has a strong national character and this shapes how people work.
 With these provisos in mind, here’s a guide to Irish work culture.
 Irish business In general, the Irish like to think that their society is a meritocracy – those who cultivate their skills and put in a lot of hard work will rise to the top.
 Whether this is true or not is a matter of debate, but the belief pervades work life.
 Hierarchies are relaxed, people move on to first names swiftly, and socialising with colleagues is common.
 Bureaucracy and o